The wedding photo list

 Sample wedding group photo list

-2. The Wedding Couple + Brides immediate family (parents and siblings)
+2. The Wedding Couple + Immediate family (parents, siblings, children, etc.)

-6. The Wedding Couple + Bridal party (maid of honour, bridesmaids and flower girls)
+4. The Wedding Couple + Wedding party (maid of honour, best man, bridesmaids, groomsmen, flower girls, page boys, ring bearers)

 Bride and groom with their children on their wedding day at West Street Vineyard.